 - New York — Rosario from $621

 - San Francisco — Buenos Aires from $686

-Argentina is a large country and accommodation options differ quite a bit from city to rural area.
-You can go with standard and high end hotels throughout country, Eco resorts in several national parks, estancias – functional ranches that offer firsthand experience of life in the country side, winery accommodations or, for budget rentals, hostels and individual rooms and apartment rentals.
+Argentina is a large country and accommodation options differ quite a bit from city to the rural area.
+You can go with standard and high-end hotels throughout the country, Eco resorts in several national parks, estancias – functional ranches that offer the firsthand experience of life in the countryside, winery accommodations, or, for budget rentals, hostels, and individual rooms and apartment rentals.

-Most common ground transportation in Argentina is by bus, either within a city or between places.
-For inside city you can also use taxi, which is fairly cheap.
-Railway is not in good condition and it is not recommended.
+The most common ground transportation in Argentina is by bus, either within a city or between places.
+For inside the city, you can also use a taxi, which is fairly cheap.
+The railway is not in good condition and it is not recommended.

 For moving outside of cities, you can rent a car, especially if you want to visit several places/attractions.

-Empanadas and Medialunas are both popular pastry type in Argentina and former comes in many variety and made with a twist of family or regional recipes, ranging from meat, cheese, vegetables or even a tuna filling.
-There is entire universe of empanadas, you check here more info and recipes.
+Empanadas and Medialunas are both popular pastry types in Argentina and the former comes in many varieties and is made with a twist of family or regional recipes, ranging from meat, cheese, vegetables, or even a tuna filling.
+There is an entire universe of empanadas, you check here for more info and recipes.

-Medialunas are light version of croissant and are popular breakfast meal.
+Medialunas are light versions of croissants and are popular breakfast meals.

 Argentine beef steak from famous Argentinian beef is a must (if you are not a vegetarian) and Asado (or Argentinean BBQ) are both something to be enjoyed while vesting.